MontiCore/EmbeddedMontiArc/doc/GettingStarted.md

 project are combined into bundles using [**WebPack**](https://webpack.js.org/).
 As a result, less files have to be transferred to the client and the total page loading time decreases.

-In order to execute both compiling and bundling, a developer has to run the following console command in the root directory of the respective target:
+In order to execute the bundling process, a developer has to run the following console command in the root directory of the respective target:

 ```bash